19fn/getOhMyZSH/README.md

 ---------------------------------------------------------------------------------------------------
 Prerequisites:

 $ A Unix-like operating system: macOS, Linux, BSD.
-On Windows: WSL2 is preferred, but cygwin or msys also mostly work.

 $ Zsh should be installed (v4.3.9 or more recent is fine but we prefer 5.0.8 and newer).